hannorein/rebound/docs/gravity.md

 ## Compensated
 `REB_GRAVITY_COMPENSATED`

-This routine also uses direct summation but in addition makes use of compensated summation to minimize roundoff errors.
+This routine also uses direct summation but in addition makes use of compensated summation to minimize round-off errors.
-There are only a few special cases where the roundoff error in force calculations has a dominant effect.
+There are only a few special cases where the round-off error in force calculations has a dominant effect.
 In most cases, the basic gravity routine is faster and equally accurate.

 ## Tree
 `REB_GRAVITY_TREE`